aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 3. Convert `web.config` and `app.config` to `appsettings.json`
 4. Leverage strongly typed configuration classes

+Let's have a look at each step individually.

 ### 1. Install `Microsoft.Extensions.Configuration` and create a custom configuration provider

 We can continue to read configuration values from the `web.config` while migrating to use `Microsoft.Extensions.Configuration`.
 [Ben Foster](https://benfoster.io/blog/net-core-configuration-legacy-projects) has written an excellent blog post on how to do this, in which he creates a custom configuration provider that reads and parses values from the `web.config`.
 Before doing anything else, I would recommend you: